sairam-penjarla/pdf-rag-ai-chatbot/readme.md

 7. **Clear Conversations**: Users can clear the conversation history directly from the UI.
 8. **Document Preview**: The UI includes a preview window displaying thumbnails of the PDF files used in the knowledge base.
 Clicking on a thumbnail shows the content of the respective file.
 9. **Main Components**: The core components of this project include **OpenAI** for the chatbot and **ChromaDB** for storing document embeddings.
-10. **Code Reuse**: The HTML, CSS, and JavaScript code for the UI has been borrowed from a previous project called “Gen AI Agent.”

 ## 📘 Learn More